- This topic has 0 replies, 1 voice, and was last updated 1 year, 5 months ago by Anonymous.

 How is the cloverleaf an important part of this story?

 According to the cast and character, cloverleaf is the name of a helicopter company that helped evacuate some of the patients and staff from the hospital.
 The company is run by a former military pilot named Jim Reeves, who is played by actor Courtney B. Vance.
-Cloverleaf plays an important role in the story because it provides a lifeline for people trapped in the hospital and also exposes of the ethical dilemmas and conflicts that arise during the crisis.
+Cloverleaf plays an important role in the story because it provides a lifeline for people trapped in the hospital and also exposes of the ethical dilemmas and conflicts that arise during the crisis.3)When Mark LeBlance enters the hospital to save his mother he is taken aback by the tone of resignation among the staff. is he just viewing the situation from the outside perspective, as someone who did not spend the past 48 hours lifting patients to the helicopter for rescue, or does he have a point?

 He wants to save his mother and other patients from the hospital that flooded without power after hurricane Katrina.